 The majority of television viewers, and certainly anime fans, will be familiar with the phenomenon of amnesia.
 But much like the conflation of dissociative personality disorder and schizophrenia, the representation of amnesia is far from reality.
 There is of course a grain of truth to this misconception, but the notion that a character will recover the entirety of their lost memories is fantasy.
 Whole plots revolve around this idea, suggesting a binary and tangible quality to memory.
 In truth, memory is fallible, and can rarely recollect real life, but rather half-remembered details, with the brain filling in the gaps.
 For this reason, testimonies hinged on memory alone aren’t compelling evidence in court, and research has found these remembrances can easily be manipulated through suggestion.

 The attraction for storytellers is understandable, offering audiences an easy entry point into a narrative.
-Often, having an amnesiac narrator helps justify heavy-handed exposition by virtue of that character also being in the dark, or serves to hide an aspect of a character’s past or life from the viewer.
+Often, having an amnesiac narrator helps justify heavy-handed exposition by virtue of that character also being in the dark, or serves to hide an aspect of a character’s life from the viewer.
 Or, more common still, it is used as a device in a romantic context.
-This makes it particularly effective in a video game context, where the recovery of memories and the discovery of identity are used both as plot progression and a game mechanic.
+This makes it particularly effective in video games, where the recovery of memories and the discovery of identity are used both as plot progression and a game mechanic.
 The entire plot of dating sim Amnesia, unsurprisingly, hinges on this idea.
-A more recent example includes Fire Emblem Awakening.
 Anime narratives, though, most often rely on what’s referred to as retrograde amnesia, which is the inability to recall memories from before head trauma.
 Rare as it is, amnesia more commonly manifests as anterograde, or the inability to create new memories after said trauma.

 Waking from a coma and head trauma are the most common precursors of amnesia, though not the most romantic, meaning anime narratives often eschew this fact in favour for something more stirring.
 There are, however, series that explore this trauma, with Elfen Lied perhaps the most renowned example.
 As part of her escape from a testing facility-cum-prison, Lucy is shot in the head.
 Though the protective helmet she wears staunches the blow and prevents a fatality, the impact leaves her brain-damaged.
-In place of her own memories, her mind creates an infantilised personality as a means of coping with this trauma.
+In place of her own memories, her mind creates an infantilised personality as a coping mechanism.
 There are moments of lucidity, like the glimmer of a loved one through the fugue of dementia, and the true Lucy surfaces for varying periods throughout the series.
 As the plot progresses, Lucy regains her lost memories, as if they were perfectly preserved and waiting for her.
-Although her memory loss stems from the tangible catalyst of head trauma, rather than magical intervention seen in other examples, her total recollection is little more than a means to a narrative end – exploitation cinema made anime.
+Although her memory loss stems from the tangible catalyst of head trauma, rather than magical intervention seen in other examples, her total recollection is little more than a means to a narrative end.

 The resolution of amnesia as a story arc, character journey or game quest is a pervasive one, and largely accounts for the majority of memory loss narratives in anime.
 Though most of these examples dovetail from reality, some titles take the idea and run with it, creating compelling and complex stories where amnesia is less about medical definition and more a tool for psychological dissection and subversive storytelling.
 Angel Beats! takes this idea in a more metaphysical direction, pairing together memory loss with the afterlife, a theme that would be later explored in 2015’s Death Parade.